frazane/scoringrules/docs/index.md

 sr.crps_ensemble(obs, fct)
 ```

-## Metrics
-- Brier Score
-- Continuous Ranked Probability Score (CRPS)
-- Logarithmic score
-- Error Spread Score
-- Energy Score
-- Variogram Score

 ## Citation
-If you found this library useful for your own research, consider citing:
+If you found this library useful, consider citing:

 ```
 @software{zanetta_scoringrules_2024,
-  author = {Francesco Zanetta and Sam Allen}, title = {Scoringrules: a python library for probabilistic forecast evaluation}, year = {2024}, url = {https://github.com/frazane/scoringrules}
+  author = {Francesco Zanetta and Sam Allen}, title = {scoringrules: a python library for probabilistic forecast evaluation}, year = {2024}, url = {https://github.com/frazane/scoringrules}
 }
 ```

 ## Acknowledgements
+- The widely-used R package [`scoringRules`](https://cran.r-project.org/web/packages/scoringRules/index.html)
+served as a reference for this library, which greatly facilitated our work.
+We are additionally
+grateful for fruitful discussions with the authors.
+- The quality of this library has also benefited a lot from discussions with (and contributions from)
+Nick Loveday and Tennessee Leeuwenburg, whose python library [`scores`](https://github.com/nci/scores)
+similarly provides a comprehensive collection of forecast evaluation methods.
-[scoringRules](https://cran.r-project.org/web/packages/scoringRules/index.html) served as a reference for this library.
-The authors did an outstanding work which greatly facilitated ours.
-The implementation of the ensemble-based metrics as jit-compiled numpy generalized `ufuncs` was first proposed in [properscoring](https://github.com/properscoring/properscoring), released under Apache License, Version 2.0.
+- The implementation of the ensemble-based metrics as jit-compiled numpy generalized `ufuncs`
+was first proposed in [`properscoring`](https://github.com/properscoring/properscoring), released under Apache License, Version 2.0.